joergen7/gen_pnet/README.md

 #### init/1

 The `init/1` function initializes the net instance.
-It is given a start argument term which is the start argument term that was provided with `gen_pnet:start_link/3`.
+It is given a start argument term which is the start argument term that was provided with `gen_pnet:start_link/n`.
 As a return value a tuple of the form `{ok, #net_state{}}` is expected.
 We can construct it with the help of `gen_pnet:new/2`.
 This function takes two arguments: The module implementing the net structure callback functions as well as a user info field.

 ```erlang
 init( _Args ) -> {ok, gen_pnet:new( ?MODULE, [] )}.
 ```

-Here we state that the actor interface module is also the net structure module.
-We initialize the user info field with the empty list `[]`.
+Here, we instantiate a `#net_state{}` record denoting the current module as the Petri net structure callback module and the empty list as the user-info field.

 #### terminate/2